apache/trafficserver/doc/admin-guide/plugins/wasm.en.rst

 ========

 Follow the C++, Rust and TinyGo examples in the examples directory.
 Instructions are included on how to compile and use generated wasm modules with the plugin.

+Runtime can be chosen by changing the ``runtime`` field inside the yaml configuration file for the plugin.
+``ats.wasm.runtime.wamr`` is for WAMR while ``ats.wasm.runtime.wasmedge`` is for WasmEdge.

 TODO
 ====

-* Currently only the WAMR runtime is supported.
-We should also support V8, Wasmtime, and WasmEdge.
+* Currently only the WAMR and WasmEdge runtime is supported.
+We should also support V8 and Wasmtime.
 * Need to support functionality for retrieving and setting request/response body
 * Need to support functionality for making async request call
 * Need to support L4 lifecycle handler functions